turingschool/curriculum/source/projects/headcount/iteration_2.markdown

-# Iteration 2: High School Graduation
+# Iteration 2 - Access and Analysis: High School Graduation

 Now that we have the pieces working for a single CSV file of Kindergarteners, let's add some more data to the equation in Interaton 1.